tembo-io/website/src/content/blog/2024-04-02-pganalyze/index.md

 - Log Insights
 - System Metrics
 - Alerts and Check-Up

+We'll be talking about some of these features in the following sections.

 # Connecting your Tembo Instance to pganalyze
 Connecting your Tembo Cloud instance to pganalyze is simple and can be done in a few clicks.